 - How much time to do you spend shuffling through stacks of paper?
 Will electronic documents eliminate some or all of that?

 - Will your new system be easy to use, and will your employees find it easier to use digitized documents?

 If you can answer all these questions with confidence, then the paperless office is right for you!
 If you have questions, or want more information, just give Boston Scanning and Imaging a call at (617) 379-3757, or fill out the form to the right to request your free quotes on document scanning services.

 Federal Laws Encouraging the Use of Electronic Document Storage

-- In 2003, Congress passed the Fair and Accurate Credit Reporting Act (FACTA), which also requires business to properly safeguard and store personal information of employees and customers and properly destroy them.
+- In 2003, Congress passed the Fair and Accurate Credit Reporting Act (FACTA) which also requires businesses to properly safeguard and store personal information of employees and customers and properly destroy them.
 Obviously, if documents are systematically converted to a digital format, it is easier to store, retrieve, and ultimately destroy this sensitive information.

 Many offices still operate under a flood of paper documents.
-Employees maintain a personal archive, each office maintains another archive, and then there is also an official company archive.
+Employees maintain a personal archive, each office maintains another archive, and then there's an official company archive.
 Since the storage required for paper documents grows at a rate of 20-25% every year, many companies are now looking to document scanning and paperless storage to to help meet their storage needs.

 Consider this—a single 80 gigabyte hard drive can hold 2.7 million documents and costs only $120.
 The same storage for paper documents would require 68 four-drawer file cabinets, and the cost for one cabinet by itself is more than $120.
-With all this to keep in mind, it is no wonder that a growing number of companies are making the decision to go paperless, and with the help of Boston Scanning and Imaging your business can do it too!
+With all this to keep in mind, it is no wonder that a growing number of companies are making the decision to go paperless.
+With the help of Boston Scanning and Imaging your business can do it too!